Four points to help write up your analytical chemist CV

-The demand for analytical chemists, across the pharmaceutical and medical device industries, rises in line with the introduction of new products, sales increases and the subsequent and volume manufacturing to fulfill global demand.
+The demand for analytical chemists, across the pharmaceutical and medical device industries, rises in line with the introduction of new products, as sales increase and the subsequent volume manufacturing required to fulfil global demand.

 What are the requirements for an analytical chemist?

 The academic standards for entry into the career of analytical scientist are usually high; a good degree (typically a 2:1) is required.

 - Forensic science

 - Materials sciences or technology